guilhemmarchand/DA-ITSI-TELEGRAF-OS/docs/entities.rst

 * DA-ITSI-TELEGRAF-OS-Inventory_Search_linux
 * DA-ITSI-TELEGRAF-OS-Inventory_Search_windows

-**When entities are discovered, these will be added automatically with the informational field:**
+**When entities are discovered, entities will be added automatically with the following informational field:**

 * itsi_role=telegraf_host

-This main information, in addition with the family of the Operating System, is used to automatically provide the relevant entity health page view in ITSI.
+This main information, in addition with the family of the Operating System, are used to automatically provide the relevant entity health page view in ITSI.

 Manual entities import
 ######################